cockroachdb/docs/releases/index-cockroachcloud.md

 ---
-title: CockroachCloud Release Notes
+title: CockroachDB Cloud Release Notes
-summary: Release notes for older versions of CockroachCloud.
+summary: Release notes for older versions of CockroachDB Cloud.
 toc: true
 ---

-CockroachCloud supports the latest major version of CockroachDB and the version immediately preceding it.
-All clusters are subject to automatic upgrades to the latest supported minor version.
-[CockroachCloud Free (beta)](../cockroachcloud/quickstart.html) clusters are subject to automatic upgrades for both minor and major releases.
+CockroachDB Cloud supports the latest major version of CockroachDB and the version immediately preceding it.
+All clusters are subject to automatic upgrades to the latest supported minor version. [{{ site.data.products.serverless }}](../cockroachcloud/quickstart.html) clusters are subject to automatic upgrades for both minor and major releases.

-For more information, see the [CockroachCloud Upgrade Policy](../cockroachcloud/upgrade-policy.html).
+For more information, see the [{{ site.data.products.db }} Upgrade Policy](../cockroachcloud/upgrade-policy.html).

 ## Past release notes